Research Project Descriptions

 Project Goals:

-The research will produce a focused ion beam (FIB)-based process flow for room-temperature, single-electron transistor (SET) device development and will assess the impact of FIB-etch and deposition capabilities on the structures that are formed.
+The research will produce a focused-ion beam (FIB) based process flow for room temperature single-electron transistor (SET) device development and will assess the impact of FIB-etch and deposition capabilities on the structures that are formed.
 A detailed fabrication process flow will be documented, and the formation of a SET device by focused ion beam processing will be demonstrated.
-Nano sensors based on the room-temperature operating SET will be investigated.
+Nanoporous materials for nanosensor applications will result in a proposed FIB-based process to produce test samples for a 7 to 30nm diameter vertical pore in silicon material.
+The research will also demonstrate structured high-aspect-ratio vertical pores in silicon to study the vapor pressure relationship below 30nm diameters and compare to theory.

 Title: Micromachined Joule-Thomson Cryosurgery Probe